Test ID: IGA Immunoglobulin A (IgA), Serum

 Cascade testing is recommended for celiac disease.
 Cascade testing ensures that testing proceeds in an algorithmic fashion.
 The following cascades are available; select the appropriate one for your specific patient situation.

--CDCOM / Celiac Disease Comprehensive Cascade: complete testing including HLA DQ
+-CDCOM / Celiac Disease Comprehensive Cascade, Serum and Whole Blood: Complete testing including HLA DQ

--CDSP / Celiac Disease Serology Cascade: complete testing excluding HLA DQ
+-CDSP / Celiac Disease Serology Cascade, Serum: Complete serology testing excluding HLA DQ

--CDGF / Celiac Disease Gluten-Free Cascade: for patients already adhering to a gluten-free diet
+-CDGF / Celiac Disease Gluten-Free Cascade, Serum and Whole Blood: For patients already adhering to a gluten-free diet

-To order individual tests, see Celiac Disease Diagnostic Testing Algorithm in Special Instructions.
+To order individual tests, see Celiac Disease Diagnostic Testing Algorithm.

 Specimen Required